Sanity logosanity.ioAll Systems Operational© Sanity 2026

 documentId: 'someDocumentId',

-schemaId: 'default-schema',
+schemaId: 'your-schema-id',

 instruction: 'Create content about cats wrangling project managers.',